top of page

 Affect on product sales

 By promoting eco-friendly practices and raising awareness, our approach encourages sustainable choices without discouraging product purchases, aligning with supermarket CSR responsibilities.
 This idea makes consumers more conscious about reducing the sales of single-use plastics and chemical aldrin products while promoting organic, eco-friendly options.
-Through this, we would cover all bases, making it a win-win situation.
+We would cover all bases through this, making it a win-win situation.

 Illustrations

 Here are a few illustrated examples of how they can be captivating and engaging.
-We have used elements like personification and comic bubbles to grab attention along with the bright colours of Severn Trent, increasing their brand image.
+We have used elements like personification and comic bubbles to grab attention, along with Severn Trent's bright colours, increasing their brand image.

 Examples of the supermarket fin illustrations